-District 7, the "South Waterfront District," at the southern edge of the Suisun Channel, at the corner of Walnut Street and Cordelia Street, is the location of the municipal boat launching facility and parking area.
+District 7 is at the southern edge of the Suisun Channel.
+At the corner of Walnut Street and Kellogg Street is the location of the municipal boat launching facility and parking area.

-Districts 6 and 7, Existing Site Context
+Districts 6 and 7 Existing Site Context

 District 8, Civic Center / Whispering Bay Waterfront